bwplotka/bingo/README.md

 Go package level binaries (e.g required as dev tools by your project!)

 built on top of Go Modules, allowing reproducible dev environments.
-'bingo' allows to easily maintain a separate, nested Go Module for each binary.
+'bingo' allow one to easily maintain a separate, nested Go Module for each binary.

 For detailed examples and documentation see: https://github.com/bwplotka/bingo